Mother Teresa: 'The saint who was my mother'

 She wasn't there to cure people and provide rehabilitation.
 She was there to pick the dying person, the throwaways of society, up off the street when no one else cared.

-She had never run an organization like it, and probably had no idea how big it was going to get.
+She had never run an organization like Shishu Bhavan, and probably had no idea how big it was going to get.
 When I lived there it was just endless rooms of cots and children, and all the sisters just trying to do their best.

 But as long as you have food, and water and love, it's the foundation for everything else.